'A wall is not going to fix this': Cindy McCain says Trump's pet project won't curtail human trafficking

 Breaking News Emails

-Cindy McCain, the widow of GOP Sen. John McCain, on Friday slammed the idea of a wall to curtail human trafficking at the southern border, which President Donald Trump has repeatedly cited as a problem to build support for his long-promised barrier.
+Cindy McCain, the widow of GOP Sen. John McCain, on Friday slammed the idea of a wall to curtail human trafficking at the southern border, which President Donald Trump has repeatedly cited as a problem in an attempt to build support for his long-promised barrier.

 "The people that are coming over the border, for the most part, are not trafficked individuals," McCain told NBC News' Cynthia McFadden in an interview.
 "It's people within our own walls, in our own borders, so a wall is not going to fix this, but education will and awareness will and strengthening our laws will."